Awards

 The NATA Foundation’s Medal for Distinguished Athletic Training Research recognizes an established researcher who has sustained a prolific body of work that has contributed to research in the field of athletic training and health care.

-2023 Award Recipient: Tamara C. Valovich McLeod, PhD, ATC, FNATA, FNAK
+2025 Award Recipient: Joe Hart, PhD, ATC, FACSM, FNATA, FNAK

 Past Winners